dgary1980/ansi_chameleon/docs/configuration_file.rst

 PostgreSQL source type (EXPERIMENTAL)
 ================================================================

-pg_chameleon 2.0 have an experimental support for the postgresql source type.
+ansi_chameleon 2.0 have an experimental support for the postgresql source type.
 When set to ``pgsql`` the system expects a postgresql source database rather a mysql.
 The following limitations apply.